Józefów, Biłgoraj County: World War II

 During the invasion of Poland at the start of World War II, first Wehrmacht units entered Józefów on September 17, 1939, after heavy fighting with Warsaw Armoured Motorized Brigade (see Battle of Tomaszów Lubelski).
 The Luftwaffe bombarded Józefów, destroying its center.
 On September 28, 1939, as part of the Soviet invasion of Poland, it was seized by the Red Army.
 They soon withdrew (see Treaty of Non-Aggression between Germany and the Soviet Union), leaving the village to become part of the Nazi's General Government.
 Initially, Jews remaining in Józefów continued living relatively normal lives, governed by the Jewish Committee or Judenrat.
 It was an important center of Polish resistance, with numerous battles and skirmishes taking place in the area (see Zamość Uprising).
 On May 13, 1942, Germans killed 100 local Jews, and on July 13 approximately another 1,500 in the Józefów Massacre.
 On June 1, 1943, Józefów was partially destroyed for the killing of two SS officers by Polish partisans.
-In the same year, the village of Parsykówka, which now is a district of Józefów, was destroyed.
+In the same year, the village of Pardysówka, which now is a district of Józefów, was destroyed.
 German units retreated from the village on July 24, 1944, during Operation Bagration.